Sci-Extract/sisyphus/README.md

 Good, we download and process those articles to a nice format, then it's time to open your proxy(vpn) to connect to the openai API.
 If you want to use the query functionality in later retrieval steps, following below.
 In your command line, run
 `python indexing.py -d /last/step/processed/dir -c <collection name> --local <0/1>`
 > NOTE: collection name better fit to your extraction target, e.g., nlo.
 If you don't want to connect to the docker server which provide remote connection, then set --local to 1.

 When you don't need the query functionality in later process, run below.
 `python plain_indexing.py -d /last/step/processed/dir -db_name <your db name> --full_text <0/1>`
-notes: db name better fit to your extraction object, e.g., nlo.
+> NOTE: db name better fit to your extraction object, e.g., nlo.
 Set full_text to 1 to enable full text instead of chunking articles to small pieces (useful when your target is scatterd).

 ## Extraction
 siuuuuuu! the final step, but the most important one.